Edwin Joseph Cohn: Physical chemistry of proteins

 where $K_{p}$ is the protein solubility constant and $\alpha_{S}$ and $\beta_{S}$ are constants characteristic of the particular ion S whose concentration (or, more correctly, activity) is [S].
 This equation is identical to the Setschenow solubility equation.

 In 1943, Cohn and John Edsall published Proteins, Amino Acids and Peptides, a book that summarized the known physical chemistry of proteins and deeply influenced succeeding generations of protein scientists.
 Cohn was a long-time collaborator and friend of another important physical chemist, George Scatchard.

 Personality

-Cohn was an excellent project leader, being driven, ambitious, and extremely well organized.
-He also had a keen taste in people and scientific projects and could sense when either would be successful.
-The success of the blood fractionation project was due in great part to his management, and he can be considered responsible for saving thousands of lives.
 Cohn was elected to the American Academy of Arts and Sciences in 1926, the United States National Academy of Sciences in 1943, and the American Philosophical Society in 1949.

-Cohn was also selfless in the best (and worst) scientific tradition.
-For example, he would often give public demonstrations of the blood fractionation machine, in which he would fractionate his own blood on stage during the lecture.
+He would often give public demonstrations of the blood fractionation machine, in which he would fractionate his own blood on stage during the lecture.
 In one such lecture, at the Instituto Superior Técnico in Lisbon, the machine became blocked (without Cohn's knowledge) and exploded, showering the first few rows of the audience with Cohn's blood.
 Cohn maintained his composure, however, and continued his lecture without significant interruption.

-However, Cohn was also well known for being harsh and demanding of his subordinates.
-He also drove himself relentlessly and ignored his doctors' advice to work fewer hours because of his high blood pressure, which eventually contributed to his death.
 Cohn died on October 1, 1953, in Boston, from a stroke brought on by hypertension caused by an undiagnosed pheochromocytoma.